ChristianTremblay/BAC0/README.rst

 Better start-up with data acquisition
 =====================================
-As you will discover, when you define a controller in BAC0, you will get access to historical data of every variables in the controllers.
-Every points are trended every 10 seconds by default.
+As you will discover, when you define a controller in BAC0 you will get access to historical data of every variable in the controller.
+All points are trended every 10 seconds by default.
 Which means that you can do data analysis on everything while you're doing your startup.
-It allows to see performances and trouble really fast.
+This allows you to diagnose performance and other issues really fast.

-This make BAC0 not only a good tool to test your sequence while your in the office.
-But also a really good tool to assist your startup, test and balancing.
-Using Jupyter Notebook, you'll even be able to create nice looking report right from your code.
+This makes BAC0 not only a good tool to test your sequence while your in the office, but also a really good tool to assist your startup, test and balancing.
+Using Jupyter Notebook, you'll even be able to create nice looking reports right from your code.

 .. |build-status| image:: https://travis-ci.org/ChristianTremblay/BAC0.svg?branch=master